-- o Municipal and domestic water supply
+o Municipal and domestic water supply

 - o Industrial process water supply

 - o Industrial service water supply

 - o Agricultural water supply

-At present, there is an inactive domestic water well on the residential property.
-Phillips 66 connected the property to municipal water in 2013.
-There is no known current or planned use of groundwater underlying the site for any of the above purposes.
+At present, there is an inactive domestic water well on the 330 Holly Drive property.
+Phillips 66 connected the property to municipal water supply in 2013.
+There is no known current or planned use of groundwater underlying the Site for any of the above purposes.